cksystemsteaching/selfie/README.md

 Selfie is the result of many years of teaching systems engineering.
 The design of the compiler is inspired by the Oberon compiler of Professor Niklaus Wirth from ETH Zurich.

+## Build Instructions

-### On Linux (32bit)
+### On 32-bit Linux

-Requirements: Ubuntu GNU/Linux 32bit, Linux, gcc 4.8.
-The
+Requirements: 32-bit Ubuntu GNU/Linux, Linux, gcc 4.8.

-first step is to produce a binary that is compatible with your
+The first step is to produce a binary that is compatible with your
+computer:

-computer: To do that, use 'gcc' and compile selfie.c with it.
+To do that, use 'gcc' and compile selfie.c with it.
 ```
-$ gcc selfie.c -o selfie
+$ gcc -o selfie selfie.c
 ```
 You can use the output either as emulator or compiler:
 ```
 selfie [-c | -m <memory size in MB> <binary> ]
 ```
 To compile selfie.c for mips, use the following commands.
 Be aware that the compiler requires an empty file 'out' inside the current execution directory to write its output into it.
 ```